JMinyard1335/Bash-Installer/README.md

 ## Contributing

-If you want to contribute feel free to report bugs or other issues you find.
-For security related concerns please contact me through email so I can fix the issue and release a patch.
-If you feel so generous and want to add new features or fix bugs yourself please feel free to make a pull request. please keep to the current coding style where you can this includes file convention.
+If you want to contribute, feel free to report bugs or other issues you find.
+For security-related concerns, please contact me through email so I can fix the issue and release a patch.
+If you feel generous and want to add new features or fix bugs yourself, feel free to make a pull request.
+Please keep to the current coding style where you can.
+This includes file conventions.

 - scripts that you run have no extension
 - scripts you source are `*.bash`

-we could be `.sh` but since alot of bash is used lets just call them `.bash` code you write for the libraries should be tested and have test place in the `test/` these test should make sure that
+We could use `.sh`, but since a lot of bash is used, let's just call them `.bash`.
+Code you write for the libraries should be tested and have tests in `test/`.
+These tests should make sure that:

 - input is validated
 - all error handling works
-- proper execution of the heppy path
+- proper execution of the happy path

-for certian things like testing cloning that seems a bit much as long as other test are in place its good.
-Simply a way to test future changes against any defined behavors.
+For certain things like testing cloning, that seems a bit much.
+As long as other tests are in place, it is good.
+This is simply a way to test future changes against defined behaviors.

 ## Testing

-To run the test for the project simply
+To run the tests for the project, simply:

 ```bash
 cd <project-dir>/test
 ./test_all.bash
 ```

-this is a fail first testing suite.
-If any test goes wrong along the whole way it errors so you can fix the issue before runnign again.
+This is a fail-first testing suite.
+If any test goes wrong along the way, it errors so you can fix the issue before running again.
-This is just my prefered way to test scripts like this. code a little, test a little, fix the error and move on.
-When writting test if you are a contributer there is a file `test_asserts.bash` which will give you access to a lot of simple wrappers for test that will print a message on error and quit.
-Stick to useing these even if you use them in a wrapper you make.
-If you find that they are not enough consider adding what you need to the `test_asserts.bash` file.
-Just make sure you follow the naming convention and the file exits on failure and returns 0 on success.
+This is just my preferred way to test scripts like this.
+Code a little, test a little, fix the error, and move on.
+When writing tests, if you are a contributor, there is a file `test_asserts.bash` which gives you access to a lot of simple wrappers for tests that print a message on error and quit.
+Stick to using these, even if you wrap them.

-## TODO
-- [ ] Implement the dependency installer.
-- [ ] Man page installs.
-- [ ] allow user to define name of project dirs in tool.toml
-- [ ] move toml functionality to its own project
-- [ ] Implement the bashlib-formatter
+If you find they are not enough, consider adding what you need to `test_asserts.bash`.
+Just make sure you follow the naming convention and that the file exits on failure and returns 0 on success.